loukacodes/Javascript-Calculator/README.txt

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/trangtran/pen/PjzZyQ.
+#Javascript calculator

+Simple style and function
- Javascript Calculator, one of freecodecamp front-end development projects.
+One of freecodecamp front-end development projects